MASMC/role_bot/README.md

 ## About the Project

 Hi.
-My name is Mike.
+My name is Gear.
 I'm the developer of this bot.
 I'd like to show you around for a bit.
 First up, I should *probably* teach you how to install it, and get it up and running for the first few seconds of its ~~short~~ life.
 *"That sounds easy enough!"* you might say, but in reality, it is.
 You just need a Discord development project, bot API key, NodeJS, and some other modules for that.

 Oh?
 What's that?
 You *don't* know how to get all that?
 Well, okay then, I'll have to show you!